noraj/ctf-party/docs/pages/usage.md

 myvar.to_b64!
 ```

-For base64 verification instead of writting:
+For base64 verification instead of writing:

 ```ruby
 reg = %r{\A(?:[a-zA-Z0-9+/]{4})*(?:|(?:[a-zA-Z0-9+/]{3}=)|